t-goel/Pacman-Q-Learning/README.md

 This is a Pacman clone created using pygame.
-The ghosts track pacman usingn q-learning
+The ghosts track pacman using q-learning.
+.